urbanopt/urbanopt.github.io/resources/scenarios/chilledwaterstorage.md

 - `Charge start time`: Starting Time for Chilled Water Tank Charge in HR:mm (24 hour format)
 - `Charge end time`: Ending Time for Chilled Water Tank Charge in HR:mm (24 hour format)
 - `Work on weekends?`: Allow Chilled Water Tank Work on Weekends?
-- If a tanks size is not provided, a sizing run will be performed beforehand to autosize the tank.
+- If a tank's size is not provided, a sizing run will be performed beforehand to autosize the tank.
 An output path and a weather file can be specified to be used for sizing run.

 Users can find the default settings of these arguments in the ChilledWaterStorageMapper.